Diffusion equations from master equations -- A discrete geometric approach --: Master equations

 \subsubsection{Expectation values}

 For the case where the detailed balance conditions are not imposed, how expectation values are described has been argued in Section\,\ref{section-expectation-values-general-w}.
 It is also of interest to formulate how expectation values are described for the case that the detailed balance conditions are satisfied.
 To establish such a formulation, a relation between an expectation value and the inner product on $\Lambda^{\,0}(G)$ is shown first.
 Second, inequalities for sums involving $\psi_{\,t}$ over vertexes are shown.
-Finally some identities for such sums are shown.
+Then some identities for such sums are shown.
+Finally dynamical systems for expectation variables are constructed.
+In general, one of the most fundamental roles in statistical mechanics is to link properties of macroscopic quantities and microscopic dynamical systems.
+For the case that macroscopic quantities can be identified with expectation variables, and microscopic dynamical variables can be identified with master equations, the approaches shown below are expected to be employed in a wider class of systems.

-The expectation value of $\cO^{\,0}\in\Lambda^{\,0}(G)$ is denoted by $\mbbE_{\,p}[\,\cO^{\,0}\,]$ as in \fr{expectation-value-general-p-O}.
+The expectation value of $\cO^{\,0}\in\Lambda^{\,0}(G)$ is denoted by $\mbbE_{\,p_{t}}[\,\cO^{\,0}\,]$ as in \fr{expectation-value-general-p-O}.
 This expectation value is written in terms of the inner product with \fr{detailed-balance-measures} as

 where $p_{\,t}(x)=p^{\,\eq}(x)\psi_{\,t}(x)$ in \fr{detailed-balance-split-wave-function} has been used.
 The time-development of

 for $\cO^{\,0}\in\Lambda^{\,0}(G)$ is then described by